tracim/tracim/tools_docker/README.md

 ```bash
 docker exec -it -u www-data -w /etc/tracim {CONTAINER ID} tracimcli
 ```

-for the interactive mode
+note: /etc/tracim is the folder where the config file is stored. for the interactive mode

 or launching command directly: